mttschltz/kittythinks/content/the-automatic-customer-by-john-warrillow-part-ii.md

 _What_: Publish your content behind a paywall that requires members to buy access.

-_For Whom_:  Highly specialized information that keeps changing over time.
+_For Whom_:  Those with highly specialized information that keeps changing over time.
 Niche market.

 _How_: Multiple formats.